Welcome to cOOPer’s Developer Guide!

 The Storage component:

-cOOPer uses the dopsun chatbot-cli library as its frontend parser that allows you to define any arbitrary input schema under src/main/resources/parser/command-data.properties such as
+This method is used to convert the .tex template files (located in src/main/resources/pdf) into a String object which can then be handled easily in the code.
+More details of the implementation can be found here.cOOPer uses the dopsun chatbot-cli library as its frontend parser that allows you to define any arbitrary input schema under src/main/resources/parser/command-data.properties

 login = login ${username-hint} /pw ${password-hint} /as ${role-hint}